ls-hyu/CSC-591-IoT-Assignment_1/CoAP/README.md

 ```
 4. Run the coap-server.py in terminal.

-5. Repeat the 1~3 instructions on another PC or a virtual machine and run coap-client.py in terminal.
+5. Repeat the 1~3 instructions on another PC or a virtual machine.

+6. Run the coap-client.py in terminal.

 ## How it works
 Files will transmit from server to client and save in `/CoAPdata/` folder in the client PC.
 Moreover, the file `/CoAPdata/time.xlsx` will record the time that each file cost.